-Below you can find my recipe for a classic Austrian Apple Strudel with homemade dough and a filling of apples, cinnamon, vanilla, sugar, raisins, walnuts and roasted bread crumbs.
+Here comes my traditional Austrian Apple Strudel recipe with homemade dough and my grandmother's filling of apples, cinnamon, vanilla, sugar, raisins and roasted bread crumbs.

 For the dough